tcmg-412-group-1/Group-project-2/_posts/2023-01-29-augusts-first-post.md

 ---

 ## About Me
-My name is August Finger, I'm a senior Tech Management major here at Texas A&M, and I am excited to be taking this class.
+My name is August Finger, and I'm a senior Tech Management major here at Texas A&M. I am excited to be taking this class.
 I've worked as a student worker here on campus in the Liberal Arts IT department for the past 1.5 years.

 I am new to GitHub, so I hope to be experienced with GitHub when we finish this class.
 I am very grateful that we have the chance here to get to know how to use GitHub in a learning environment.